John Murray, 1st Earl of Annandale: Career

 He was known as John Murray of Lochmaben or Lincluden, and John Murray of the Bedchamber.
 John Murray was the 6th surviving son of Sir Charles Murray (d.
 1605) of Cockpool, Dumfries and Margaret Somerville, a daughter of Hugh Somerville, 5th Lord Somerville.

 He served as a page to Anne of Denmark before becoming a Groom of the Bedchamber to James VI of Scotland.
+In 1600 he was given a pension from the estates of Dundrennan Abbey.
 He moved to London with James in 1603 when he became James I of England at the Union of the Crowns.
 Murray became a conduit for Scottish royal business at court.
 A number of letters and petitions addressed to him survive in the National Library of Scotland.

 Murray was rewarded with properties in England.
 On 22 May 1605 he was granted Plumpton Park in Hesket in the Forest of Inglewood, then regarded as part of Debatable Lands between Scotland and England.
 Thomas Musgrave of Bewcastle, the owner of Plumpton, resisted this grant.
 In October 1605 Murray was awarded a yearly pension of 200 marks, as a servant of the queen.

 In July 1609 the king gave him £100 to repair an old priory, Guildford Black Friary, near the royal park at Guildford.

 He was naturalised as a denizen of English in 1610.
 He became Keeper of the Privy Purse in 1611 in the place of Robert Jousie, a textile merchant and partner of the goldsmith Thomas Foulis.

 Elizabeth Stuart, Queen of Bohemia wrote to him from Heidelberg in June 1613.
 Abraham Harderet brought the letter, which explained that she had been obliged to buy jewels from him to give as gifts at her wedding, many more than she could pay for, and he could show Murray the bills she had signed.
 She wanted to Murray to arrange it so the Chancellor of the Exchequer would pay Harderet.
 She would not trouble Murray or the king again, except only for her servants, and she sent a list of her household.
 Abraham Harderet was Anne of Denmark's jeweller, and had travelled with Elizabeth to Germany.